-The contest area will be the entire competition map except for areas designated as out of bounds.
+The contest area is <specify area in relation to the competition map>.
 Any changes will be published on the Official Competition Map and posted on the Official Notice Board.
 The contest area is as shown on the map and defined as:

-- From the North, the gridline 2600
+- <From the North, the gridline xxxx

-- From the South, the gridline 8800
+- From the West, the gridline yyyy

-- From the West, the gridline 7000
+- From the South, the gridline xxxx

-- From the East.
-The gridline 0800
+- From the East, the gridline yyyy>